termehs/multigraphr/README.md

 directly observed or aggregated by classifying or cross-classifying node attributes into meta nodes.
 For the latter case, within group edges correspond to self-edges (for more details see Shafie 2015;2016).
-See example below where the original graph with four node attributes (left) are aggregated into a multigraph (right).
+See example below where the original graph with 15 nodes and 12 edges (left) is aggregated into a small multigraph with 4 nodes corresponding the available node attributes (right).

 ![](mg_ex.png)